kjspring/dsc-phase-1-project-v2-4/README.md

 * Microsoft should focus on action, adventure, animation, or science fiction genres
 * The movies should be released in the summer during Q2 or during the fall or winter holidays in Q4
-* The average budget needed for these genres is $100 million.
+* The budget needed for these genres is between $60 million to $100 million.